OCR-D/spec/web_api.md

 There are various ways to build a system which implements this Web API.
 In this section, we describe a distributed architecture, which greatly improves the scalability, flexibility, and reliability of the system compared to the [CLI](https://ocr-d.de/en/spec/cli) and the Distributed Processor REST Calls approach.
+This architecture is the basis of the implementation done in the [ocrd_network package](https://github.com/OCR-D/core/tree/master/ocrd_network/ocrd_network) of OCR-D core described in the [next section](TODO: link to next h2)

 <figure>
   <img src="/assets/web-api-distributed-queue.jpg" alt="Distributed architecture with the Web API"/>